jerry1984Y/AFP-Deep/README.md

 AFP920.seq: this file contains 920 AFPs with key-value format

-Non-AFP3955.seq: this file contains 3948 no-AFPs with key-value format
+Non-AFP3955.seq: this file contains 3955 Non-AFPs with key-value format

 # 5. How to Use